Resilience are the leading providers of support to the

 Location: Lemongrove, Enniscorthy, Co Wexford

-You will be the CNM1/Service manager reporting to the CNM3 and supported by the Regional Operations Manager and a Multi-Disciplinary Team.
+You will be the Service Manager (CNM1 or CNM2) reporting to the CNM3 and supported by the Regional Operations Manager and a Multi-Disciplinary Team.

 Assessment & Care plan